Career and Professional Development Training

 Your own career and professional development

 Because much of your learning and development will happen informally, it is a good idea to think consciously about when and how you are developing new skills, and keep a record of what you are learning – for example you might learn about a new experimental technique from your supervisor, or make a presentation to your research group on which you receive feedback.
-The Graduate Supervision System (GSS) provides an opportunity to reflect on your development and progress, and to record career and professional development training needs and training attended.
+Graduate Supervision Reporting (GSR) provides an opportunity to reflect on your development and progress, and to record career and professional development training needs and training attended.
 If you have any queries about graduate training, please contact email@example.com.

 The MPLS Division recognises that graduate students may benefit in a variety of ways from carrying out some undergraduate teaching, provided that it does not conflict with work for the graduate degree.